-- After CFRA leave, employees are guaranteed a return to the same or comparable position and can request the guarantee in writing. - If the same position is no longer available, such as in a layoff or closure, the employer must offer a position that is comparable in terms of pay, benefits, shift, schedule, geographic location, and working conditions, including privileges, perquisites, and status, unless the employer can prove that no comparable position exists.
+- can request the guarantee in writing. - If the same position is no longer available, such as in a layoff or closure, the employer must offer a position that is comparable in terms of pay, benefits, shift, schedule, geographic location, and working conditions, including privileges, perquisites, and status, unless the employer can prove that no comparable position exists.
 An employee is not entitled to reinstatement if the employee would have been otherwise laid off or terminated.